-Consultants help at any stage of the writing process – from brainstorming and researching to drafting, revising, and fine-tuning a final draft.
-Undergraduates may schedule a maximum of one appointment a day and two appointments a week, depending on availability.
+Our highly educated consultants help at any stage of the writing process – from brainstorming and researching to drafting, revising, and fine-tuning a final draft.

 Duke Community Use Policy

 Our first priority at the Writing Studio is to provide support to Duke undergraduate student writers and graduate student writers admitted through The Graduate School.
 We ask that graduate students limit themselves to scheduling one appointment per week and come for any additional appointments on a walk-in basis.

 While we are happy to meet with professional students and Duke faculty and staff on a space-available basis, to ensure that undergraduate and Graduate School students have first access to appointments, we must ask that all other users of the Writing Studio wait until the day of the desired appointment to sign up online.